nellymaw/pilates-4-life/README.md

 # Pilates 4 Life

-## Overview
+- ## Overview
 The main focus of this website is to inform users of the benefits and create desire in taking on a new (pilates) phisical exercise.
 ![Responsice Mockup](https://github.com/nellymaw/pilates-4-life/blob/main/assets/Validation/responsiveness.png)

-## User Goals
+- ## User Goals
 * Easiness to navigate regardless of device used.
 * Visually intuitive.
 * Provides user with information and possibily willness to take on pilates.

-## User Stories
+- ## User Stories
 * I want to try pilates.
 * I would like to see images of people doing a pilates class.
 * I should be able to sign up for a newsletter.
 * I would like to find the history and fact in the website.

-## Features
+- ## Features
 ### Header/Nav Bar
 Header/Nav Bar consist of the brand's logo on the left and a useful links that redirect the user to: Home page, Pilates section, Benefits of pilates section, history of pilates, sign up page.
 ![Nav Bar](https://github.com/nellymaw/pilates-4-life/blob/main/assets/readme-content/navbar.png)

 ### Landing Page
-Will consist of 3 sections (Pilates section, Benefits of pilates section, history of pilates), decorated with images promoting pilates and healthier habits.
+Consist of 3 sections (Pilates section, Benefits of pilates section, history of pilates), decorated with images promoting pilates and healthier habits.
 #### Pilates Section
 Contain Information regarding on what is pilates and how popular it is.
 Also contain a picture of a person practicing pilates.
 ![Pilates Section](https://github.com/nellymaw/pilates-4-life/blob/main/assets/readme-content/pilates-section.png)